 Ownership Benefits

 Ownership through a solar loan delivers several distinct advantages.
-Homeowners gain full federal tax credit eligibility at 30% through 2025, plus access to state and local incentives that vary by geography.
+For systems installed before December 31, 2025, homeowners received full federal tax credit eligibility at 30%.
+For systems installed in 2026 and beyond, the residential federal ITC no longer applies following the One Big Beautiful Bill Act (Public Law 119-21).
+State and local incentives vary by geography and remain available in many markets.
 Research from Lawrence Berkeley National Lab demonstrates that solar systems increase home values by an average of $4 per watt premium.
 Once the loan payments end, there are no ongoing costs, and the system can be sold with the home as an asset rather than a liability.

 The economic case for solar loans becomes clear when comparing 25-year costs.
 An owned system generates electricity for 25-30 years.
 Loan payments end after 5-25 years depending on term.
 The post-payoff years represent pure savings.